openplans/shareabouts-api/doc/README.md

     createdb shareabouts_v2
     psql -U postgres -d shareabouts_v2
+    # inside the postgres CLI:
+    \password postgres
+    # Enter a db password, noting that 'postgres' is the password in our template 'src/project/local_settings.py.template'
+    Enter new password: <enter your password>
+    Enter it again: <enter your password again>
     CREATE EXTENSION postgis;
     \q

 Copy the file
-`src/project/local_settings.py.template` to `src/project/local_settings.py` and fill in the credentials for connecting to your development database.
-This file will not be checked in to the repository.
+`src/project/local_settings.py.template` to `src/project/local_settings.py`, which is pre-filled with some default credentials for connecting to your development database.
+The new file will not be checked in to the repository.

 Then bootstrap the development database using the usual Django command:

-    src/manage.py syncdb --migrate
+    src/manage.py migrate

 Local setup